New Mexico County and Municipal Law

 New Mexico Counties

-Bernalillo County Zoning Provisions (click on "A-Z Services" on the left hand column, then click on "ordinances"): Bernalillo County is located in the central part of New Mexico, and is the location of Albuquerque, the state’s largest city.
+Bernalillo County Zoning Provisions (click on "A-Z Services" on top tab menu, then click on "ordinances"): Bernalillo County is located in the central part of New Mexico, and is the location of Albuquerque, the state’s largest city.
 Visit the website of the Bernalillo County Board of Commissioners.
 There is no major oil and gas basin in the county.
 The county does not have a specific oil and gas ordinance, but it does have code provisions on the subjects of flood control, waste management, and zoning that are applicable to oil and natural gas operations.
 Relevant provisions include:

 Ch.
 38, art.
 II Flood Damage Prevention – defining "drilling operations" as regulated development and requiring that development in flood hazard areas be done only after obtaining a development permit.